Martin056PL/BeerProject/BeerProject/README.md

 ## General info
 This is project to manage and support participants during beer day fest!

-The current state of the application is as follows:
+The current code statistics of the application looks like as follows:

 ![status.png](status.png)